lloyd99901/LunarROMCorruptor/README.md

  - Nightmare Engine:

    A simple, yet effective way of corrupting files, with three corruption modes: RANDOM, RANDOMTILT and TILT.

+    -RANDOM

+     The selected byte gets set with a random value of 0 to 255

+    -RANDOMTILT

+     The selected byte gets set with a random value of 0 to 255 or a user specified value gets added/subtracted from the byte.

+    -TILT

+     The selected byte will have its value added or subtracted by a user specified value. (e.g. 255 - 3, 242 + 1)

  - Merge Engine

    An engine that copies bytes from one file to the other to create corruption (For example, 'merging' Super Mario Bros. with Donkey Kong).